 Geography Intent Statement

 Geography is by nature an investigative subject which develops an understanding of concepts, knowledge and skills.
-We seek to inspire in children a curiosity and fascination about the world and its people to take forward with them in life.
-We intend to promote children’s interest and understanding about diverse places, people, resources and natural and human environments, together with a deep understanding of the earth’s key physical and human processes, through investigative and enquiry-based learning opportunities.
-We aim for children to experience a curriculum which inspires, engages and provides opportunities for them to develop a fascination for Geographical issues.
+In our children, we seek to inspire a curiosity and fascination about the world and its people that they will take forward with them in life.
+We intend to promote children’s interest and understanding about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human features.
+We aim to achieve this through investigative and enquiry-based learning opportunities, enabling children to experience a curriculum which inspires, engages and provides opportunities for them to develop a fascination for geographical issues.

-Geography is taught throughout the year in EYFS as is part of Understanding of the World and learning is demonstrated and recorded in line with EYFS systems.
-Within KS1 and KS2 it is taught each term.
-To support the children in developing a sense of location it is important that the class teacher has available a world, national and local map to refer to regularly.
+Geography is taught throughout the year in EYFS as is part of Understanding of the World and learning is demonstrated and recorded in line with EYFS expectations.
+Within KS1 and KS2 geography units are taught termly.
+To support the children in developing a sense of location the classroom have a world, national and local map which are referred to regularly.

-Outcomes in geography books and observed work in EYFS will show a broad and balanced geography curriculum, where children learn key skills and knowledge in a progressive manner linked to the schools long term planning documents.
-Children will review their successes in achieving geography objectives and being able to answer key geographical questions about the geographical theme they are learning.
+Outcomes in children's geography books, and observed in continuous provision in EYFS, will show a broad and balanced geography curriculum, where children learn key skills and knowledge in a progressive manner.
+This is linked to the school's long term planning documents.
+Children's learning is reviewed against geography objectives through metacognition strategies and sticky knowledge quizzes.
 Geographical skills will be embedded alongside knowledge.
-Learning will be broad and deep and cover the four main aspects of geography identified in the school’s non- negotiable statements (geographical enquiry, physical geography, human geography and geographical knowledge) which in turn cover the national curriculum statements for each key stage (locational knowledge, place knowledge, human and physical geography, geographical skills and fieldwork.)
-More able children will be provided with similar learning in different contexts to enable them to extend their geographical knowledge and skills.
-Where children are identified as not being on track for geography ARE, teachers will support as needed.
+Learning will be broad and deep and cover the four main aspects of geography identified in the school’s non- negotiable statements (geographical enquiry, physical geography, human geography and geographical knowledge).
+These cover the national curriculum statements for each key stage (locational knowledge, place knowledge, human and physical geography, geographical skills and fieldwork.) children who achieve mastery will be provided with similar learning in different contexts to enable them to extend their geographical knowledge and skills.
+Where children are identified as not being on track for geography age related expectation, teachers will support as needed.